escopecz/docker-compose-mautic/README.md

 ## What you need to deploy

 In order to deploy Mautic, you need a few "secrets" and "variables" so it can perform all the tasks.
+You cannot access the value it is saved.

 ## Setup Github Actions Secrets